IlkkaEskola/surveyform1.github.io/README.md

-Simple survey form project to collect data from users.
+A simple survey form project to collect data from users.